-From the glory of The Crown to the unmissable hype surrounding Downton Abbey, there’s no denying us Brits love indulging in a right regal and royal drama.
-Whether it’s to gain insight into our country’s rich and compelling history, or simply because we love the escapism of watching a world where iPhones and Instagram didn’t exist, the historical drama appears to be having a moment.
+Whether it’s to gain insight into our country’s rich and compelling history, or provide simple escapism, the historical drama is having a moment.
 Not sure where to start or what to binge?
-Here is our round up of the most royally appropriate ones to watch…
+Here is our round up of the most royally appropriate ones to watch.

-Now in its spectacular third season and having starred the likes of Claire Foy, Matt Smith and now the magnificent Olivia Coleman, who will be reigning as Queen come November, The Crown is most certainly at the top of our royal binge list.
+Now getting ready to release its fifth season – which will star Elizabeth Debicki as Princess Diana – The Crown is most certainly at the top of our royal binge list.
 The historical drama follows the compelling rule of Queen Elizabeth II – our current monarch, for those who aren’t as royally acquainted – from her marriage to Prince Philip, to the political challenges that have ensued throughout her reign.
 Season four, which premiered in November, introduced us to Margaret Thatcher (played by Gillian Anderson) and Princess Diana (Emma Corrin), detailing the young royal’s turbulent marriage to Prince Charles.
 The next season, meanwhile, will document the trials and tribulations of the ’90s – here we highlight 10 moments and storylines set to feature.
 Catch the series on Netflix.

 Why we love it: Romance, royal escapades, and real-life inspired drama – what’s not to love?

-If you haven’t heard of Downton Abbey, you’ve most likely been living under a rock.
+Ah, Downton Abbey, how we miss thee.
 The BAFTA award-winning fictional drama, which follows the opulent lives of the Crawley family and their attendants during the early 20th century, has become the pinnacle of period dramas ever since it first aired on ITV back in 2010.
 With a star-studded cast featuring Hugh Bonneville as head of the family, American actress Elizabeth McGovern as his wife, and Dame Maggie Smith as the quick-witted Lady Violet Crawley, the supreme popularity of the series has even led to the release of a Downton Abbey movie which follows the family as they prepare for the arrival of royalty.
-Catch the film in cinemas now.
+Watch it on Amazon Prime.

 Why we love it: It’s regal and royal escapism at its best.